 Troy Nehls is a proud America First Patriot.
 He stands against the Washington Swamp and stands for the Constitution, fiscal conservatism, small government, and Texas values.
 Troy Nehls is proudly endorsed by President Donald Trump.

-Meet Sheriff Nehls
+Meet Sheriff Nehls - A Dedicated Veteran

 Troy Nehls has dedicated his life to service.
 At the age of 19, he enlisted in the U.S. Army.
 He was deployed on combat tours to Bosnia, Iraq, and Afghanistan, among other places.
 After 21 years of service, he retired with the rank of Major and as the recipient of two Bronze Star medals.
 Back home, Troy continued his service through law enforcement, a multi-generational tradition for his family.